janklab/MlxShake/doc-project/Developer-Notes.md

 ## TODO

 * Pull in code to programmatically export mlx->tex
+  * I've got the basic down; just make it a lot better
 * Convert API to OOP and jankify
 * Stringify API
 * Move code into a package